DepartmentofNeurophysiology/NETSCOPE/README.md

 [yeast_data.mat](yeast_data.mat) contains the gene expression data from Ziemann et al., and the co-expression network data from YeastNet v3.
 See Table 1 from Bergmans and Celikel for more details on the network data.

 ## References
 Bergmans and Celikel.
 2021.
-“TITAN: A Toolbox for Information-Theoretic Analysis of Molecular Networks.“ *(in preparation)*
+“TITAN: A Toolbox for Information-Theoretic Analysis of Molecular Networks.” *(in preparation)*

 Kim, Hanhae, Junha Shin, Eiru Kim, Hyojin Kim, Sohyun Hwang, Jung Eun Shim, and Insuk Lee.
 2014.
 “YeastNet v3: A Public Database of Data-Specific and Integrated Functional Gene Networks for Saccharomyces Cerevisiae.”
 Nucleic Acids Research 42 (D1): D731–36. https://doi.org/10.1093/nar/gkt981.